Knicks vs. Heat: Odds, spread, over/under - Eastern Conference Semifinals Game 2

 Knicks vs. Heat Betting Trends

-- The teams average 225.5 points per game combined, 17.5 more points than this game's total.
+- These teams rack up 225.5 points per game between them, 17.5 more than this game's point total.

-- These teams surrender 222.9 points per game combined, 14.9 more points than the over/under for this matchup.
+- These teams give up 222.9 points per game combined, 14.9 more points than the total for this matchup.

-- New York has covered 45 times in 82 games with a spread this season.

-- Miami has covered 30 times in 82 games with a spread this season.

 Knicks Player Props